 The improved blood flow associated with a high consumption of pomegranates is also very beneficial in the practice of sport.
 Your performance will be affected.
 Indeed, thanks to this work of “cleaning” your blood vessels and your intestinal flora, you will be much fitter and able to set new records.
 In addition, the pomegranate also destroys the free radicals released during exercise, which guarantees better performance and faster recovery.
 Pomegranate acts as a miraculous product, as its action is ideally distributed across all levels of our body.
 It obviously complements a balanced diet and a healthy lifestyle.
 However, some specialists do not hesitate to publicly praise its merits, even going so far as to describe it as “super-fruit”.

 Stay Healthier Note

-Take a pomegranate, almond milk, the juice of half a lemon, a banana and a little fresh ginger.
+Take a pomegranate, almond milk, the juice of half a lemon, a banana, and a little fresh ginger.
 Pass the pomegranate through the juicer or the beans through the juice extractor.
 Mix the pomegranate juice with the lemon juice and mix all the ingredients.
 It’s ready, enjoy!
-For more home remedies about health feel free to visit on our site Stay Healthier.
+For more home remedies about health feel free to visit our site Stay Healthier.